frotzen/odin-recipes/README.md

 - Add two more recipe pages

-Hosting is done with GitHub pages from the Settings menu.
+Hosting of [Odin Recipes](https://frotzen.github.io/odin-recipes) is done with GitHub pages from the Settings menu.